-- Do you, your spouse, dependent child or general partner receive income or other compensation (including non Federal salary, consulting fees, honoraria, gifts, and in-kind compensation) from an entity (including the university affiliate) whose financial interests could be affected by this study? - BUSINESS RELATIONSHIPS. - Current Relationships: Are you, your spouse, dependent child, general partner or parent serving, or seeking to serve, as officer, director, trustee, general partner, agent, attorney, consultant, contractor or employee (paid or unpaid) with any entity (other than the Federal Government, but including the university affiliate) whose financial interest could be affected by this study? - Covered Relationships: Could this study affect the financial interest of you, your spouse, close relative, household member or general partner? - Relationships in the Past Year: Have you, within the last year, served as an officer, director, trustee, general partner, agent, attorney, consultant, contractor or employee for any entity whose financial interest could be affected by this study? - Business Arrangement or Agreements: Are you seeking, negotiating for, or do you have, any business arrangement or agreement, such as a future employment agreement, re-employment rights, consultant agreement, pending severance arrangement or retirement plan, with any entity whose financial interest could be affected by this study? - INTELLECTUAL PROPERTY. - With respect to intellectual property that could be affected by this study, are you, your spouse, dependent child, general partner, or outside employer: - listed as the inventor on an invention disclosure or a patent application; - the owner of any intellectual property; - the holder of a license of a patent, copyright, software or other intellectual property; - entitled to earn royalties now or in the future; v. the author of written materials that are, or are going to be, commercialized; vi. otherwise earning compensation from, or have a financial interest in, intellectual property (not covered elsewhere in this form); OR - holding any other financial relationship not covered elsewhere? - NON-PUBLICLY TRADED COMPANIES. - Do you, your spouse, dependent child, or general partner have any stock, stock options, or other equity interest in a non-publicly traded company whose financial interest could be affected by this study? - SPECIFIC TYPES OF FINANCIAL INTERESTS. - Publicly-Traded Companies: Do you, your spouse, or dependent child (in the aggregate) own or have an equity interest (stock ownership, stock options, etc.) valued at more than \$15,000 in a publicly-traded company or companies (aggregate value of all stocks in all such companies) whose financial interest could be affected by this study?
-Note: This does not include stock controlled through a diversified mutual fund or a blind trust. - Sector Mutual Funds: Do you, your spouse, or dependent child (in the aggregate) have equity holdings valued at more than \$50,000 in any sector mutual fund (or funds that concentrate in the same sector) whose holdings could be affected by this study?
+- A VA investigator, spouse, dependent child or general partner receive income or other compensation (including non-Federal salary, consulting fees, honoraria, gifts and in-kind compensation) from an entity whose financial interests could be affected by the VA investigator's area of research. - A VA investigator, spouse, dependent child, general partner or other close relative serving as an officer, director, trustee, partner, or employee (paid or unpaid) with any entity whose financial interest could be affected by the VA investigator's area of research.

+- A VA investigator, spouse, parent, dependent child, close relative, household member or general partner working or seeking to work (other than an employee of the Federal Government) in the same area of research as the VA investigator. - A VA investigator has served as an officer, director, trustee, general partner, agent, attorney, consultant, contractor or employee for any entity whose financial interest could be affected by the VA investigator's area of research. - A VA investigator is negotiating for, or has, any business arrangement or agreement, such as a future employment agreement, re-employment rights, consultant agreement, pending severance arrangement or retirement plan, with any entity whose financial interest could be affected by the VA investigator's area of research. - A VA investigator, spouse, dependent child, general partner, or outside employer is: - O Listed as the inventor on a patent application; - o The owner of any patent or provisional patent; - o The holder of a copyright, or software or other intellectual property license; - o Entitled to earn royalties now or in the future; - o The author of training materials that are, or are going to be, commercialized; - Otherwise earning compensation from, or have a financial interest in, intellectual property (not covered elsewhere in this policy); or - o Have any other financial relationship not covered elsewhere in this policy. - A VA investigator, spouse, dependent child or general partner have any stock, stock options, or other equity interest in a non-publicly traded company that does business in an area related to the VA investigator's research. - A VA investigator, spouse, or dependent child (in the aggregate) own or have an equity interest (stock ownership, stock options, etc.) valued at more than \$15,000 in a publicly-traded company or companies (aggregate value of all stocks in all such companies) that do business in an area related to the VA investigator's research.
+This is not to include stock controlled through a diversified mutual fund or blind trust. - A VA investigator, spouse or dependent child (in the aggregate) have equity holdings valued at more than \$50,000 in any sector mutual fund (or funds that concentrate in the same sector) whose holdings could be affected by the VA investigator's research.
 Note: A sector mutual fund concentrates its investments in an industry, business, single country other than the United States, or bonds of a single State within the United States.

-Sommarani Chan in the VA Research Office shall serve as the Conflict of Interest Officer (COIO).
+The Associate Chief of Staff for Research (ACOS) shall serve as the Conflict of Interest Officer (COIO).
 Any IRB applications in which a significant financial interest has been disclosed will not undergo IRB review until the COIO has reviewed the financial interest and either determined that no conflict exists, or, the IRB is provided with a management strategy for the conflict of interest.

-Researchers with questions about conflicts of interest should contact Sommarani Chanfor further information about this process.
-Contact Sommarani Chan at Sommarani.Chan@va.gov or 637667.
+Researchers with questions about conflicts of interest should contact Mark Yorek or Kari Points for further information about this process.
+Contact Mark at 637696 Contact Kari at VA ext.
+637678 or kari.points@va.gov.